Consensys/doc.gnark/docs/HowTo/use/gnarkd.md

 For multiple reasons (resource allocation, security, architecture ...) it may be useful to isolate `gnark` as a service.

-We provide a minimalist daemon, [`gnarkd`](github.com/consensys/gnark/gnarkd), which exposes synchronous and asynchronous gRPC APIs to create and verify proofs.
+We provide a minimalist daemon, `gnarkd` (`github.com/consensys/gnark/gnarkd`), which exposes synchronous and asynchronous gRPC APIs to create and verify proofs.

 ## Starting `gnarkd`

 ```bash
 cd gnark/gnarkd